-H850001\ Rocket (SF92) - Any Skill Level Rocket with wooden fins and cardboard body tubes painted by hand or air brush.

-H850002\ Aerospace Display (SF93) - Poster or display board that displays or exemplifies one of the principles learned in the Lift Off project.
-Examples include display of rocket parts and purpose, explaining the parts of a NASA rocket or shuttle, interview of someone in the aerospace field, or kite terminology.
-Include notebook containing terminology (definition), and what was learned.
-Display can be any size up to 28 inches by 22 inches.

-H850003\ Rocket (SF92) - Any Skill Level Rocket with wooden fins and cardboard body tubes painted using commercial application, for example: commercial spray paint.
+H850023 Other Aerospace - All Levels AEROSPACE 2 H850001 Rocket - (SF92) - Any Skill Level Rocket with wooden fins and cardboard body tubes painted by hand or airbrush.
+H850002 Aerospace Display - (SF93) - Poster or display board that displays or exemplifies one of the principles learned in the Lift Off project.
+Examples include: display of rocket parts and purpose, explaining the parts of a NASA rocket or shuttle, interview of someone in the aerospace field or kit terminology.
+Display can be any size up to 28 inches x 22 inches.)
+H850003 Rocket - (SF92) - Any Skill Level Rocket with wooden fins and cardboard body tubes painted using commercial application.
+For example, commercial spray paint.